SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 - any syntax error in a name starting with `scs-`,
-- any mismatch between any immediately discoverable property of a flavor (currently, CPU, RAM and disk size) and the meaning of its name.
+- any mismatch between any immediately discoverable property of a flavor (currently, CPU, RAM and disk size) and the meaning of its name (which is usually a lower bound).

 In addition, the following items MAY be reported as an error: